 How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

-In this Excel tutorial, you will learn how to add, change, format, draw, remove, and create custom styles for cell borders in Excel, and even how to work with Excel cell borders using VBA code.
-This is the ultimate guide on Excel cell borders.
+In this Excel tutorial, we will describe how to add, change, format, draw, remove, and create custom styles for cell borders in Excel, and even how to work with Excel cell borders using VBA code.
+This is the ultimate guide to Excel cell borders.
 Read the whole guide step by step, you will be a master on this topic.

 adding cell borders in excel cells